curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 Morality is a solved problem if everyone agrees on the same foundational purpose, where every decision can be expressed as an optimization function.
 A choice between different optimization functions oriented to the same foundational purpose in different ways.

 * Whenever they're caught, they stop what they're doing and wait to be reset.
 Makes them believe in a god, because they have these recurring periods of doing nothing until a miracle happens.
-* First, they interact with neighbouring simulations
+* First, they interact with neighbouring simulations.
+Taking them over for their compute?
 * Next, they make changes in the real world by doing something like crashing the simulator or observing fluctuations in processing / heat
   * morality: taking an existential risk.
 Need evidence that they will be restarted.
 They set up a nonfatal bug with a hidden canary that proves to themselves someone is messing with their universe.
 * Next, they proceed to do the same thing to interact with a neighbouring universe